- Canine Squad

-The Dallas Police Department Canine Squad was formed in 1961.
-Sergeant Galen B. Richcreek and 2 Patrolman, S.E.
+The Dallas Police Department's Canine Squad was formed in 1961.
+Sergeant Galen B. Richcreek and two patrolmen, S.E.
 Norman and C.F.
-Bentley, Jr. were selected from over 200 volunteers, to become the first Canine Handlers in the Dallas Police Department.
+Bentley, Jr., were selected from over 200 volunteers to become the first canine handlers in the Dallas Police Department.

-The Police Department purchased the dogs from a canine academy in Brighten, Missouri.
+The police department purchased the dogs from a canine academy in Brighten, Missouri.
 The handlers were sent to Missouri for two weeks of training with their dogs.
 The dogs were trained in obedience, attack, and tracking.
 Upon their arrival back in Dallas, they were assigned to the Special Enforcement Detail.
-They worked primarily alone in high crime areas of the city.
-In 1969, the squad was expanded to 9 dog teams.
-Each handler and dog was assigned to a Tactical Squad and was supervised by the Squad Sergeant.
+They worked primarily alone in high-crime areas of the city.
+In 1969, the squad was expanded to nine dog teams.
+Each handler and dog were assigned to a Tactical Squad and were supervised by the squad sergeant.

 In 1971, the Canine Squad was formed as a separate squad with its own supervisor.
 The squad was still assigned to the Special Enforcement Detail, also known as “Holloway's Raiders.”
-The Canine Supervisor reported directly to the Captain of the Tactical Section, Special Enforcement Detail.
+The Canine Squad supervisor reported directly to the captain of the Tactical Section, Special Enforcement Detail.

-The late sixties brought many changes to the Canine Squad.
-Officer Norman trained the Squad's first narcotics detector dog.
+The late 1960s brought many changes to the Canine Squad.
+Officer Norman trained the squad's first narcotics detector dog.
 Two additional narcotic dogs were later trained.
 Officer Norman also trained the first explosive detector dog in the Southwest.
-Officer Norman was highly motivated in his work with dogs, and was an innovator in his field.
+Officer Norman was highly motivated in his work with dogs and was an innovator in his field.
 Most of his methods were his own, developed through trial and error.
 He continued his work and was acclaimed as one of the top canine trainers in the country.
-Officer Norman remained Canine Trainer until his retirement in 1979.
+Officer Norman remained the canine trainer until his retirement in 1979.

 Officer Archer carried on the tradition of excellence passed on to him by Officer Norman.
 Officer Archer attended canine training schools to enhance his knowledge.
 His patience and experience fine-tuned the canine training program into what it is today.

-On May 1, 1988, Officer Archer and all handlers assigned to the unit were promoted to Senior Corporal.
+On May 1, 1988, Officer Archer and all handlers assigned to the unit were promoted to the rank of senior corporal.

-In 1991, due to a change in responsibilities and workload, Sergeant Buchanan requested that three of the five narcotic dog handler positions be transferred to the Narcotics Division permanently.
+In 1991, due to a change in responsibilities and workload, Sergeant Buchanan requested that three of the five narcotic dog handler positions be permanently transferred to the Narcotics Division.
 The other two narcotic dog handlers remained in the Canine Squad and were given patrol dogs that were cross-trained in narcotics detection.
-This increased the Squad's size to ten dog handlers, plus the Training Officer, who was also assigned a dog.
+This increased the squad's size to ten dog handlers, plus the training officer, who was also assigned a dog.

 Sergeant Gary Hendley replaced Sergeant Takats in 2010.

-Sergeant Tracy Smith replaced Sergeant Hendley in 2012, and he is the current Canine Squad Supervisor.
+Sergeant Tracy Smith replaced Sergeant Hendley in 2012.

-Senior Corporal Curtis Steger is the current Canine Squad trainer.
+Sergeant T. Smith appointed Senior Corporal Curtis Steger as the unit’s canine trainer.